yunji-seo/yunji-seo.github.io/_projects/8_project.md

 This proposal aims to shift the space's function from **"Transit"** to **"Stay."**

-By introducing iconic furniture, greenery, and amenities like tables and water fountains, the barren square is reimagined as the **"O-S-D Plaza"**—a healing spot for engineering students, a picnic area for visitors, and a new landmark for the campus.
+By introducing iconic furniture, greenery, and amenities like tables and water fountains, the barren square is reimagined as the **"O-S-D Plaza"**, a healing spot for engineering students, a picnic area for visitors, and a new landmark for the campus.
 This project demonstrates how small-scale tactical interventions can significantly improve the quality of campus life.

 <div class="caption">
     <a href="{{ '/assets/pdf/proj/8-1.pdf' | relative_url }}" target="_blank">View the Final Presentation</a>